rajeshd2091/kubernetesmyths/docs/k8s-core-myths/workload-myths/Rolling_Updates_Are_Only_Supported_by_Deployments.md

 - StatefulSets: Follow a rolling update pattern but update one Pod at a time in order.
 - DaemonSets: Perform rolling updates but have different scheduling constraints, ensuring Pods are only running on specific nodes.

-### Experiment & Validate
-Let’s look at a rolling update example for each controller.
-#TODO - Need to add proper example

 ### Key Takeaways
 - **Rolling updates are not exclusive to Deployments**—StatefulSets and DaemonSets also support them.
 - **Each controller has a different update pattern**—understanding them prevents unexpected behavior.